Court Geometry

 | Dashboard facts often need discriminator columns | split_type, detail_type, or similar fields may be required to keep rows logically unique |

-| Bridges are not optional cleanup | bridge_game_official and bridge_play_player exist specifically to prevent repeated columns and awkward multi-slot joins |
+| Bridges are not optional cleanup | All five bridges (bridge_game_official, bridge_play_player, bridge_game_team, bridge_lineup_player, bridge_player_team_season) exist specifically to prevent repeated columns and awkward multi-slot joins |

 | A season question may already be answered above fact grain | Check Derived Aggregations or Analytics Views before rebuilding a common summary yourself |